kleene-project/docs/building/snapshots.md

 The `RUN service postgresql initdb` now runs succesfully, but a new error occurs in `RUN psql -c "CREATE DATABASE my_db;"`.
-We immediately know what this error is about and we run a container to verify our solution to the problem:
+We immediately know what this error is about (wrong user) and start an interactive container, based on the failed build, to verify our intended solution to the problem:

 ```console
 $ klee run -J allow.sysvipc -it PostgreSQL:failed /bin/sh